czeni/matplotlib-minimal/README.md

-# Matplotlib 2.2.2 with Python3.6
+# Matplotlib 2.2.2 with Python3.6.7 on Alpine Linux 3.8.1

-2018 July
+2018 November

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 2.2.2 with Python3.6.
+This repository provides a Dockerfile for building and image for Matplotlib 2.2.2 with Python3.6.7.

-The Docker image is based on the latest Alpine Linux 3.8 for a minimum size image(~137MB).
+The Docker image is based on the latest Alpine Linux 3.8.1 for a minimum size image(~139MB).
 It uses Alpine packages from main and community repos.

 Matplotlib is compiled from source using Python pip tool.